If you have to ask what Jazz is,

 The aim of life is to live, and to live means to be aware, joyously, drunkenly, serenely, divinely aware.

 What distinguishes the Sufis from other inner-work schools is this emphasis on the heart as the locus of the integration and refinement of the totality of our being.
-So what is often termed the “ego” in spiritual parlance is not considered to be a “problem” that we are somehow “wrong” or unspiritual for having and must therefore “fix.”
-If love is indeed all-pervading, there can be nothing truly separate from love, including our egos.
-As the Sufi poet Rumi says, “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.”
-Our daily life is the laboratory and classroom of our self-discovery, our every experience offering us the choice of stale banality or a further step into our own inherent wisdom and magnificence.
-The Sufi lives a full, balanced human life even while touching transcendence, so every experience, every emotion, every relationship, every triumph and disaster is given to us, by the movement of evolution of the whole Universe, to help us on our journey into our own greater possibilities.
+So what is often termed the “ego” in spiritual parlance is not considered to be a “problem” that we are somehow “wrong” or unspiritual for having and must therefore “fix:” If love is indeed all-pervading, there can be nothing truly separate from love, including our messy egos.
+An epigram often attributed to Rumi says, “Your task is not to seek for love, but merely to seek and find all the barriers within yourself that you have built against it.”
+Our daily life is the laboratory and classroom of our self-discovery, our every experience offering us the choice of stale banality or a further step into our unconditioned, inherent wisdom and magnificence.
+The Sufi lives a full, balanced human life even while touching transcendence — so every experience, every emotion, every relationship, every triumph and disaster is given to us, by the movement of evolution of the whole Universe, to help us on our journey into our own greater possibilities.

-This is an article submitted in condensed form to Catalyst Magazine (http://www.catalystmagazine.net) in May 2013, a teaser for a teaching Hafizullah gave in Salt Lake City in June 2013.
+This is an article submitted in condensed form to Catalyst Magazine (http://www.catalystmagazine.net) in May 2013, a teaser for a teaching I gave in Salt Lake City in June 2013.